briandenicola/eShopOnAKS/docs/infrastructure.md

 ```

 ## Optional Next Steps
-* :bulb: eShop has an OpenAI component that can be deployed.
-What would be the steps to deploy and configure this component?
+* :question: eShop has an OpenAI component that can be deployed.
+What code updates are required and changes to the infrastructure are required?
 <p align="right">(<a href="#infrastructure">back to top</a>)</p>

 # Infrastructure Components